KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Netatmo by CFenner](https://github.com/CFenner/MMM-Netatmo)

 1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-3. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Netatmo-Presence by AgP42](https://github.com/AgP42/MMM-Netatmo-Presence)